handsomeguy1/jcss-digital-distress/README.md

 Cross-validation, bootstrap estimation, and Random Forest evaluations were rerun using fixed random seeds, confirming identical results across sessions.
 This guarantees that all reported metrics (CV R² = 0.30; OOB MSE = 0.31) are fully reproducible from the uploaded code and data without manual intervention.

 ## Overview
-#1.This repository includes all materials necessary to reproduce the analyses reported in “A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy.”
+1.This repository includes all materials necessary to reproduce the analyses reported in “A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy.

-#2.
-The study integrates Ordinary Least Squares (OLS) regression and a Random Forest model to examine how social comparison, validation-seeking, attentional fluctuation, and sleep disruption predict depressive affect.
+2. The study integrates Ordinary Least Squares (OLS) regression and a Random Forest model to examine how social comparison, validation-seeking, attentional fluctuation, and sleep disruption predict depressive affect.

-#3.
-It operationalizes a methodologically pluralist pipeline, combining interpretive transparency with nonlinear discovery.
+3. It operationalizes a methodologically pluralist pipeline, combining interpretive transparency with nonlinear discovery.

 ## Environment Setup
 1. Clone the repository